 Read Thread Café

-You are welcome to join me for red thread circle which always starts my workshops.
-Next up:
+You are welcome to join me for red thread circle as part of any of these courses:

 1. Painting retreat RISÖN.
 May 24-26.Bohuslän Archipelago